Here are our FAQs for the 2022 Season. Feel free to contact us with any other questions.

 3. Q: How bad is the parking situation?

-A: For you statisticians out there, the Forest Service allows 600 reservations per hour.
-If the arrivals are spread evenly throughout the day (which they are not) that allows for 5,400 hundred guests per day.
-If the average car carries 2 guests and they spend an average of two hours at Multnomah and leave (which does not necessarily happen as many would be on an all day hike) there are 240 parking places for 600 cars or 40% of what is needed, split between 2 lots that are separated by an 8+ mile drive but only a 5 minute walk.
-In reality, because of the all day users, you have a no greater than a 1 in 5 chance (or 20%) or less of securing a parking spot.
+A: Update Pending as of 4/23/22- For you statisticians out there, the Forest Service and the State are currently in the process of deciding how many cars per hour they will allow on the Highway.
+If the arrivals are spread evenly throughout the day (which they are not) that allows for XXX cars per day.
+If the average car carries 2 guests and they spend an average of two hours at Multnomah and leave (which does not necessarily happen as many would be on an all-day hike) there are 240 parking places for xxx cars or ??% of what is needed, split between 2 lots that are separated by an 8+ mile drive but only a 5-minute walk.
+In reality, because of the all-day users, you have a no greater than a 1 in 5 chance (or 20%) or less of securing a parking spot.

 4. Q: Can I just get a ride to Multnomah Falls?

-A: Yes, you can ride the trolley just to the Multnomah Falls from any of our stops and back with the purchase of an all day hop-on hop-off pass on the trolley for $20 adult, $10 youth (6-12).
+A: Yes, you can ride the trolley just to the Multnomah Falls from any of our stops and back with the purchase of an all-day hop-on hop-off pass on the trolley for $21 adult, $10 youth (6-12).

 5. Q: Can I just buy the trolley ticket when I get to Multnomah Falls?

-A: Yes you can, if you are one of the lucky ones to get a rare available parking space or if you arrive on public transit.
+A: Yes, you can, if you are one of the lucky ones to get a rare available parking space or if you arrive on public transit.
 The Waterfall Trolley driver can sell you tickets at any stop if you have cash; they cannot process credit cards.
-If you need to use a credit card please visit our sales booth in Corbett or, if you have a US Forest Service Reservation, the Multnomah Falls Gift Shop.
+If you need to use a credit card, please visit our sales booth in Corbett or the Multnomah Falls Lodge Gift Shop.
 The advantage of buying a Waterfall Trolley ticket online in advance is that you are assured a parking spot in Corbett, a seat on the trolley when it leaves Corbett and your ticket includes the reservation with the US Forest Service to see Multnomah Falls.

 6. Q. How long does it take to get to Multnomah Falls?

-A: If you begin at our parking lot in Corbett it takes 33 minutes for the trolley to take the scenic highway to Multnomah Falls, seeing an additional two waterfalls enroute, eastbound.
+A: If you begin at our parking lot in Corbett it takes 33 minutes for the trolley to take the scenic highway to Multnomah Falls, eastbound, seeing two waterfalls enroute.

 7. Q: How long is the trolley ride?